Safeguarding

 Collection & Drop Off

-We encourage parents to drop off and collect students further away the school site to avoid risk of injury and to ease congestion.
+We encourage parents to drop off and collect pupils further away the school site to avoid risk of injury and to ease congestion.
 If this is unavoidable, when accessing the school from the Welton side please use the Lowfield Lane bus park.
 When coming in from the Swanland side, please use the D Ring main entrance.

 Staying Safe in Summer